Jack12xl/a-toy-fluid-engine/README.md

 You can also view other **cool** final project by other students at [here](https://cis565-fall-2020.github.io/projects/)!

-Here is the [google drivve link](https://drive.google.com/drive/folders/1dK6_DLhjfXc3D2G6hUvjzXfSlGX6axv3?usp=sharing) to my pitch, milestone 1 ~ 3.
+Here is the [google drive link](https://drive.google.com/drive/folders/1dK6_DLhjfXc3D2G6hUvjzXfSlGX6axv3?usp=sharing) to my pitch, milestone 1 ~ 3.